Inference in Predictive Quantile Regressions: Auxiliary Results

-Joint convergence of all the above also applies. \end{lemma} \begin{proof}[Proof of Lemma \ref{lemma_joint}] Parts (a) and (b) follow from Assumption \ref{mixing}, Theorem 4.4 of \citet{Hansen:92}, and continuous mapping theorem.
+\end{lemma} \begin{proof}[Proof of Lemma \ref{lemma_joint}] Parts (a) and (b) follow from Assumption \ref{mixing}, Theorem 4.4 of \citet{Hansen:92}, and continuous mapping theorem.
 For part (c), Theorem 4.2 of \citet{Hansen:92} derives the limit of $T^{-3/2}\sum_{t=1}^T \zeta_{t\tau}V_{t-1}^2$, where $V_t = \sum_{j=1}^t v_j$ is an $I(1)$ process.
 Part (c) then follows from adjusting the proof of Theorem 4.2 of \citet{Hansen:92} by applying the proof of Theorem 4.4 of \citet{Hansen:92}. \end{proof} The following lemma shows that, when $x_t$ is stationary, the asymptotic size of the one-tailed switching-FM test is no larger than $\alpha_2/2$ for any first-stage confidence level $\alpha_1$.

 \begin{lemma} Suppose $x_t$ follows \eqref{x_stationary}.
 Then, for any $\alpha_1 \in (0,1)$, we have

 \end{lemma} \begin{proof}[Proof of Lemma \ref{lemma:stationary}] We prove the first result only.
 The second result is proven similarly.
 Observe that